You have no items in your bag

 These misconceptions leave many people vulnerable to harmful UV rays.
 By exemplifying an avid sunscreen regime in your daily life, you may encourage loved ones to follow suit.

-As you can see, there are many reasons why you should wear sunscreen every day.
+As you can see, there are many benefits of sunscreen and even more reasons why you should wear it every day.
 However, not all sunscreens are made the same.
 If you’re looking for a broad-spectrum sunscreen that offers outstanding protection, look no further than ALASTIN.

 At ALASTIN, we offer two scientifically-formulated sunscreens that are ideal for sensitive skin, aging skin, and acne-prone skin.
 Both formulas are paraben-free, gluten-free, and cruelty-free.
 Depending on whether you prefer regular sunscreen or tinted sunscreen, you can choose between our: